aquality-automation/aquality-winappdriver-dotnet-template/README.md

 **NOTE:**

-> It is not recommended to store application executable under source control as [here](https://github.com/aquality-automation/aquality-winappdriver-dotnet-template/tree/master/Aquality.WinAppDriver.Template/Aquality.WinAppDriver.Template/Resources/Applications).
+> Do not store application executable under source control as [here](https://github.com/aquality-automation/aquality-winappdriver-dotnet-template/tree/master/Aquality.WinAppDriver.Template/Aquality.WinAppDriver.Template/Resources/Applications).
 > This is done only for demo purpose.
-You have to implement task in your CI system that will download and install necessary version of your application under the test.
+For example, you can implement task in your CI system that will download and install necessary version of your application under the test.
+The delivery of application builds/updates may vary.

 ### Tests execution
 Scenarios from feature files can be executed with IDE